jfpaes6453/sakura-cards/README.md

 Discover the Meanings:

 After making your choices, explore the meanings of each selected card.
 Our page will provide detailed and insightful interpretations based on tarot tradition, enriched with the unique essence of the Sakura Deck.
+You will also be able to review previous runs thanks to the implementation of the history, using a json-server, and not only that, you will be able to edit or delete this history.

 🛠️ Technologies Used: This project has been developed using the following technologies: